particle-iot/docs/src/content/reference/ios.md

 #### Carthage

 Starting version 0.4.0 Particle iOS device setup library is available through [Carthage](https://github.com/Carthage/Carthage).
 Carthage is intended to be the simplest way to add frameworks to your Cocoa application.
-You must have Carthage installed, if you don't then be sure to [install Carthage](https://github.com/Carthage/Carthage#installing-carthage) before you start.
+Be sure to [install Carthage](https://github.com/Carthage/Carthage#installing-carthage) before you start.
 Then to build the Particle iOS device setup library, simply create a `Cartfile` on your project root folder (that's important), containing the following line:

 ```